 What are a designer’s responsibilities to self, to the client, to the community?

-to keep abreast of these changes and to prepare students to enter the profession with
+Change is a constant in graphic design, as technology and modes of communication evolve.
+The curriculum at The University of Memphis is constantly evolving as well to keep abreast of these changes and to prepare students to enter the profession with current knowledge and skills.

 ENTRANCE AND DEGREE REQUIREMENTS